Reading is like exercise for your brain.

 Maybe it seems too easy to do beginner level things now, but it does help you reinforce and remember basic structures that you may have forgotten.
 And just like bad form in exercising can hurt your muscles, bad grammar can hurt your writing and speaking.

 An occasional exercise in beginners English can be quick, easy, and helpful!
-Children’s books are a “back to the basics” way of improving English.
+Children’s books are another “back to the basics” way of improving English.
 Practice makes perfect, so going back and remembering the “rules” of English is really helpful.

 You can use these books to check your bad habits, to find sentences that you can use as “frames” for more advanced phrases or words, to work on your weak points, and to remember grammatical terms and definitions.
 These books are written to teach the fundamentals of a language, no matter your level!